nancyshaji/YoloOnColab/README.md

-  "Change only the first line in this.
+  "Change only the first line in this to change number of classes.
+  The class would be specified in annotation file, hence the train.txt file would contain the full images of all the classes.
 Other links :

 https://medium.com/@manivannan_data/how-to-train-yolov3-to-detect-custom-objects-ccbcafeb13d2  Check this link for more datails.